het-tanis/prolug-labs/Automation-Labs/Unit3_Inventories/step1/text.md

 You have found yourself in a bash shell.
 You are trying to better understand inventories so you can run your automations by inputting values given to you from other parts of your organization.

-Run the .sh script and attempt to
+Run the .sh script and attempt to understand what it is doing.

 <br>
 <details>